-Number of degrees granted, baccalaureate Purpose of Measure:
+Number of degrees granted, baccalaureate

 The number of baccalaureate degrees awarded is a measure of the level of production of the universities' undergraduate instructional programs.
 This performance measure directly measures one of the primary outputs of the state universities: degrees awarded.
-Performance trend and current status:
+It eliminates the need for many process-oriented measures since in order to receive degrees, students have to be admitted, enrolled, retained, and graduated.

 The number of baccalaureate degrees awarded in the state universities continues to increase.
 Figure 38 displays the increase in baccalaureate degrees awarded over the past five years.
-Rising from 35,724 in 2000-01 to 43,304 in 2004-05, the number of baccalaureate degrees awarded annually has increased by 7,580 (21.2%) over the 5-year period.
-This is the fourth year in a row in which the SUS exceeded the standard of 37,982 baccalaureate degrees.
-Figure 39 displays the number of first major, baccalaureate degrees awarded by each of the individual institutions in 2004-05.
-Measure:
+Rising from 38,078 in 2001-02 to 45,015 in 2005-06, the number of baccalaureate degrees awarded annually has increased by 6,937 (18.2%) over the 5-year period.
+This is the fifth year in a row in which the SUS exceeded the standard of 37,982 baccalaureate degrees.

+Figure 39 displays the number of first major, baccalaureate degrees awarded by each of the individual institutions in 2005-06.

-Number of degrees granted, masters Purpose of Measure:
+Number of degrees granted, masters

 The number of masters degrees awarded is a measure of the level of production of the universities' beginning graduate instructional programs.
 This performance measure directly measures one of the primary outputs of the state universities: degrees awarded.
-Performance trend and current status:
+It eliminates the need for many process-oriented measures since in order to receive degrees, students have to be admitted, enrolled, retained, and graduated.

-The number of masters degrees awarded in the state universities continues to increase at a fairly steady pace.
-Figure 40 displays the increase in masters degrees awarded over the past five years.
-Rising from 10,766 in 2000-01 to 13,365 in 2004-05, the number of masters degrees awarded annually has increased by 2,599 (24.1%) over the 5-year period.
-The number of degrees awarded has exceeded the standard, 11,008, for the last four years.
+The number of masters degrees awarded in the state universities leveled off in 2005-06 with a slight dip to 12,908 from the prior year level of 13,365 (see figure 40).
+The number of degrees awarded continued to exceed the standard of 11,008.

 Figure 41 displays the number of masters degrees awarded by each state university in 2004-05.
-Measure:

-Number of degrees granted, professional Purpose of Measure:
+Number of degrees granted, professional

 The number of professional degrees awarded is a measure of the level of production of the universities' professional instructional programs.
-Performance trend and current status:
+It eliminates the need for many process-oriented measures since in order to receive degrees, students have to be admitted, enrolled, retained, and graduated.

 The number of professional degrees (law, pharmacy, medicine, dentistry, and veterinary medicine) awarded in the state universities has steadily increased until 2003-04 where degree production leveled off to 1,370.
 The medical programs tend to be limited by physical facilities in the number of students they can serve and thus, growth in these programs is somewhat constrained.
-The addition of the new medical program at FSU and the two new law schools at FAMU and FIU caused additional growth in this measure with degree production increasing to 1,584 in 2004-05.
+The addition of the new medical program at FSU and the two new law schools at FAMU and FIU caused additional growth in this measure with degree production increasing to 1,674 in 2005-06.

 Figure 42 displays the increase in first professional degrees awarded over the past five years.
-The standard has remained constant over the past three years at 1,170 though the SUS has exceeded the standard since 2000-01.
+The standard has remained constant over the past three years at 1,170 though the SUS has exceeded the standard since 2001-02.

 Figure 43 displays the first professional degrees awarded by 10 state universities in 2004-05.
 Note that only UF, FSU, FAMU, USF and FIU were authorized in 2004-05 to award first professional degrees.
 The new law school at FIU has brought it into the group of universities granting first professional degrees.
 FAMU already granted pharmacy first professional degrees and FSU already granted law degrees.
 First professional degrees at FSU (new medical program) and FAMU (new law program) will increase faster in the near future.
-Measure:

-Number of degrees granted, doctoral Purpose of Measure:
+Number of degrees granted, doctoral